cK0nrad/tec-fetcher/README.md

 - `API_URL`: the API URL to use
 - `IP`: the IP to listen on
 - `PORT`: the port to listen on (default: `3000`)
+- `SECRET`: the secret to use for refresh

 Those are mendatory to run the server.
 There's no default values.